 The best Amazon Prime shows you can stream right now

-Today, it is estimated that there are over 100 million people in the U.S. who have access to Amazon Prime features, including its streaming video library.
-That’s a massive addressable audience for any TV show, current or classic, spread across devices ranging from smartphones to big screen TVs.
+In February 2011, Amazon announced that Amazon Prime members could access thousands of streaming movies and TV shows for free as part of the Amazon Prime Video subscription service.
+Today, it is estimated that there are over 160 million people around the globe who have access to Amazon Prime features, including its streaming video library.
+That’s a massive audience for any TV show, current or classic, spread across devices ranging from smartphones to big-screen TVs.

 The Man in the High Castle

 Based on the classic novel by the late Philip K. Dick, this Amazon Prime original show takes place in the 1960s, but in an alternate timeline where Nazi Germany and Japan won World War II and now occupy the coasts of either side of the US.
 This “what if” series tells the tale of several characters in this alternate Earth, who discover a series of movies that show the US winning World War II.

 This series expands from Dick’s original novel and shows the characters not only realizing that they are on an alternate Earth, but also that it might be possible to actually travel to the timeline where the US and its allies won World War II.
 The Man in the High Castle is not only one the best Amazon Prime shows, but perhaps the best original Amazon Prime TV drama series.

 Originally shown on the SyFy cable channel, this excellent sci-fi epic is now available exclusively on Amazon Prime Video.
 Based on The Expanse novels by “James S. A. Corey” (actually a pen name for two writers, Daniel Abraham and Ty Franck), the show takes place hundreds of years in the future, where humanity has colonized the entire solar system.
 However, there are now factions in various locations in the system: Earth, Mars, and the “Belters” who live in the outer system.